 For the login user story, you might start with this:

 As a user I want to login.

 But this is a poor user story and we will explore why.
-This leaves a number of questions hanging, like what does “login” actually mean.
+This leaves a number of questions unanswered, like what does “login” actually mean.
 What does “user” actually mean?
 We might all think we know what these terms mean, but it pays to look more closely, in fact a lot might need to take place behind the scenes, when logging in.
 Let’s look what might actually happen when we log in to a web application.